 SPIRIT AND SYMBOLISM

 Shamanism

 Shamanic Initiation

 Shamanic Duties14

 Shamanic Trance14

 HISTORY OF SPIRITS

 Earliest Beliefs14

 Western Beliefs14

-Gnosticism 15
+Gnosticism

 Eastern Beliefs16

 Avatars

 Australia

 Africa

-The Americas
+The Americas17

 The Middle Ages17

-Hierarchies of Spirits17
+Hierarchies of Spirits

 The Age of Reason

 The Age of Industry

 The Modern World

 TODAY'S SPIRITS

 Religious Spirits

 Magical Spirits

-Dauchological Spirite 10

-Psychological Spirits
+Psychological Spirits19

 Literary Spirits

 CAMPAIGN SEED: ONCE WE WERE GODS .19

 Pseudoscientific Spirits19

-Morphogenesis19
+Morphogenesis

+1 Wontes of Comptens 20

-2. WORLDS OF SPIRIT
+2. WORLDS OF SPIRIT20

 THE NATURE OF SPIRIT WORLDS

+One Realm or Many?

+You Can't Get There From Here21

+Mutable or Fixed?

+Prison Worlds